The Transgender Scientist Who Changed Our Understanding of the Brain

 “I’m really not too bothered about dying,” he told Discover magazine in late 2017.
 “What’s frustrating is that there are so many things I won’t be able to work on.
 There are so many things I wanted to know.”
 But scientists contribute to the world not just through their own work, but through the people they train—and Barres knew that better than most.
 What he didn’t get to personally learn may eventually be discovered by his students, his postdocs, his colleagues, and the people who felt they had a place in science because of his actions.

+His trainees see themselves as a family, says Beth Stevens, a former postdoc now at Harvard University.
+“We will go to bat for each other just as Ben has done so many times for us—a promise we made to Ben that we all intend to keep,” she says.
+“We will continue to have our annual Barres lab family dinners, traditionally celebrated at the Society for Neuroscience meeting, in his honor for many years to come.”

-“Whatever he touched, he left better than when he found it,” says Bertozzi.
+“Whatever he touched, he left better than when he found it,” adds Bertozzi.

+* This piece originally stated that glia outnumber neurons by 10 to 1, and though this is a commonly stated ratio, it’s a myth.
+The actual ratio is closer to 1:1.